The-Hack-Pack/uga-scs-competitive-hacking.github.io/SECURITY.md

 ## Disclosure Policy

-When the security team receives a security bug report, they will assign it to a primary handler.
+When the Hack Pack officers receive a security bug report, they will assign it to a primary handler.
 This person will coordinate the fix and release process, involving the following steps:

-- Confirm the problem.
+1. Confirm the problem.
-- Audit code to find any potential similar problems.
+2. Audit code to find any potential similar problems.
-- Prepare fixes and release them as fast as possible.
+3. repare fixes and release them as fast as possible.